 like Facebook, LinkedIn, and Slack.
 The four essentials are og:title,

-most platforms will render a clean, accurate preview instead of guessing.
+render a clean, accurate preview instead of guessing.

 What are Open Graph meta tags?